ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 The curation system involves the process of curators selecting the beatmaps being put into the Beatmap Spotlights for each season.

-1. Beatmaps are selected by the curators of their respective game mode for the duration of one season.
+1. Beatmaps are selected by the curators of their respective game modes for the duration of one season.
    - Curators need to agree on each individual difficulty in an open discussion.
-   - Respective game mode leaders lock in decisions and solidify the selection after conclusive discussions.
+   - Game mode leaders lock in decisions and solidify the selection after conclusive discussions.
-   - The selection process itself varies between game modes and adjusts around the needs of the respective members.
+   - The selection process itself varies between game modes and adjusts around the needs of the members.
 2. Beatmaps are selected based on their uniqueness and excellence.
 Each selected beatmap should be a leading example of content quality in gameplay, design, and aesthetics.
 3. Curated beatmaps serve as recommendations to the entire osu! community, and are marked with a unique *Spotlights* tag.
-4. To fulfill the duty of recommending excellent beatmaps to the whole community, curated beatmaps should cover a specific spread of Hard, Insane, and Expert difficulties.
+4. To fulfil the duty of recommending excellent beatmaps to the whole community, curated beatmaps should cover a specific spread of Hard, Insane, and Expert difficulties.
    - 6 curated beatmaps should be within the Hard difficulty tier.
    - 9 curated beatmaps should be within the Insane difficulty tier.
    - 12 curated beatmaps should be within the Expert difficulty tier.